 Because of the limitations with the other SIBO diagnostic tests, breath tests are now considered the best way to diagnose SIBO.

 The bacteria in our guts feed off of carbohydrates.
 They produce gases as a byproduct, including hydrogen and methane.
 Some of the gases are then absorbed through the lining of the colon and get into our blood.
 From there, the gases make it to our lungs and are exhaled in our breath.
 The amount of hydrogen and methane in our breath can indicate whether there is an overgrowth of bacteria in the small intestine.
-Note that there is a difference between Hydrogen SIBO and Metahen SIBO, which we will address later in the series.
+Note that there is a difference between Hydrogen SIBO and Methane SIBO.

 Breath tests also aren’t perfect for diagnosing SIBO, especially because there is no consensus on how to interpret test results.
 However, since it is thought that the only source of hydrogen in the body is from bacterial fermentation of carbohydrates, the hydrogen breath test is likely the most accurate method of diagnosing SIBO.
 It also has the benefit of being cheap, easy, and non-invasive.1

 Note that not all breath tests for SIBO are the same!
-In the next part of this series, we will get into the details about what you need to know about breath tests for SIBO.
+To learn more, read this article about SIBO breath tests.

 Diagnosing SIBO Doesn’t Diagnose the Cause!